Haylb/MyGitProject/README.md

 - Documents team members’ contributions.
 - Captures screenshots of commit history and final repository content.
 - Prepares and submits the final PDF report.

+- Steps we took:
+- 1. Braden created the number_guesser.py file for our coding problem
+  2. Braden did the main body of the code in his branch
+  3. Hayden did the print statments of our code